-Marketing campaigns must provide measurable results, accountability and data that companies can use in future marketing campaigns to be successful.
-Traditional direct mail postcard marketing campaigns capture each one of these elements while working to attract the attention of consumers at the same time.
-As technology becomes the more prevalent way to conduct correspondence, consumers begin to miss receiving traditional mail in their mailboxes each day.
+Postcard marketing is effective and will remain effective in 2022.
+Postcard marketing provides measurable results, accountability, and data that companies can use in future marketing campaigns for success.
+Traditional direct mail postcard marketing campaigns capture each of these elements while attracting the attention of consumers at the same time.

 Why It Works